-Nevertheless, a new set of tendencies seems to refute Frampton’s statement: We can increasingly observe new attitudes which try to address architecture and urbanism in a more systematic – even some times ideological and doctrinal way, engaging directly with the complexities of social, political and ecological challenges that characterize the recent state of globalized urbanization.
+Nevertheless, a new set of tendencies seems to refute Frampton’s statement: We can increasingly observe new attitudes which try to address architecture and urbanism in a more systematic – even sometimes ideological and doctrinal – way, engaging directly with the complexities of social, political and ecological challenges that characterise the recent state of globalised urbanisation.
 Within this shifting context, these attempts tend to integrate different kinds of research parameters into the design process, exploring the capacities of interdisciplinary approaches.
-Against the postmodern or post-historic “anything goes,” they promote a concordance of conceptualization, methodological integration and critical action, interwoven with a renewed interest about the structural and typolgical formation of spaces.
+Against the postmodern or post-historic “anything goes”, they promote a concordance of conceptualisation, methodological integration and critical action, interwoven with a renewed interest about the structural and typological formation of spaces.
 A new social and political influence of our discipline is again claimed, without thrusting aside the aesthetic dimension of architecture, or its formal expressions, but rather through their instrumentalisation into meaningful spatial interventions.

 L’événement se tiendra à la Valentiny Foundation.

-Avec: Pier Vittorio Aureli, Anne-Julchen Bernhardt (BeL), Arno Brandlhuber, Gilles Delalex (Muoto), Manuel Gausa, Rania Ghosn, El Hadi Jazairy (designearth, Adrian Lahoud, Markus Miessen, Can Onaner, Peter Swinnen, Philippe Rahm, Pelin Tan, Milica Topalovic, Yoshiharu Tsukamoto (Atelier Bow-Wow), Paola Vigano, Jan de Vylder.
-Et en introduction: Bart Lootsma, Laurent Stalder et Stephan Trüby
+Avec: Pier Vittorio Aureli, Anne-Julchen Bernhardt (BeL), Arno Brandlhuber, Gilles Delalex (Muoto), Manuel Gausa, Rania Ghosn, El Hadi Jazairy (designearth), Adrian Lahoud, Markus Miessen, Can Onaner, Peter Swinnen, Philippe Rahm, Pelin Tan, Milica Topalovic, Yoshiharu Tsukamoto (Atelier Bow-Wow), Paola Vigano et Jan de Vylder.
+En introduction: Bart Lootsma, Laurent Stalder et Stephan Trüby